mhmd97z/data-and-network-security-assignments/README.md

 Here, we have a virtual machine that simulates a client that connects to a server and establishes an encoded communication using Diffie-Hellman protocol to convey a flag.
 Our job is at first poisoning their ARP cache and then key exchanging to foolish them so that we are able to intercept their intended communication.

-P.S: If you need the virtual machine, contact me!
+P.S: If you needed the virtual machine, don't hesitate to contact me!